 Most Americans live at least 90 minutes from the closest vacation destination, and for many vacation home buyers, the top markets may be all the way across the country.
 Here are 10 tips if you’re thinking of buying a vacation home out of state.

-Use virtual tours to explore the floor plan and look for issues that might impact accessibility, comfort, and guest-friendliness.
+Virtual tours can help you explore the floor plan and look for issues that might impact accessibility, comfort, and guest-friendliness.

 For instance, if a home meets your vacation home buying search criteria (e.g., three bedrooms, three baths, 1600 sq. ft.), you can use a virtual tour to answer related questions.

-The extra attention to photos or elements captured in the virtual walkthrough can help you eliminate properties quickly or develop a follow-up checklist for properties that pique your interest.
+The extra attention to photos or elements captured in the virtual walkthrough can help you eliminate properties quickly or develop a follow-up checklist for vacation homes that pique your interest.